-Appendix C Types of abuse and neglect
+Appendix C Types of abuse, neglect and exploitation

 - C.1.
-All staff should be aware that firstly; abuse, neglect and safeguarding issues are rarely stand-alone events that can be covered by one definition and, in most cases, multiple issues will overlap with one another.
-Secondly, harmful behaviours such as substance abuse, sexting and truanting can put children in danger, and thirdly; that safeguarding incidents and/or behaviours can be associated with factors outside the School and/or can occur between children outside of these environments. - C.2.
-All staff, but especially the DSLs and their deputies should consider whether children are at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms including but not limited to sexual exploitation, criminal exploitation, and serious youth violence. - C.3.
-Keeping Children Safe in Education defines types of abuse and neglect as follows: - C.3.1.
+All staff should be aware that firstly; abuse, neglect and safeguarding issues are rarely stand-alone events that can be covered by one definition, and, in most cases, multiple issues will overlap with one another.
+Secondly, harmfulbehaviours such as substance abuse, sexting and truanting can put children and young people in danger.
+Thirdly, that safeguarding incidents and/or behaviours can be associated with factors outside the School and/or can occur between children and young people outside of these environments. - C.2.
+All staff, but especially the DSLs and their Deputies should consider whether children or young people are at risk of abuse or exploitation in situations outside their families.
+Extra-familial harms take a variety of different forms and children and young people can be vulnerable to multiple harms including but not limited to sexual exploitation, criminal exploitation, and serious youth violence. - C.3.
+Keeping Children Safe in Education (2024) defines types of abuse and neglect as follows: - C.3.1.
 Abuse: a form of maltreatment of a child.
 Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused in a family or in an institutional or community setting by those known tothem or, more rarely, by others (e.g. via the internet).
+Children may be abused in a family or in an institutional or community setting by those known to them or, more rarely, by others (e.g. via the internet).
 They may be abused by an adult or adults or by another child or children. - C.3.2.
 Physical abuse: a form of abuse which may involve hitting, shaking, throwing, poisoning, burning, or scalding, drowning, suffocating or otherwise causing physical harm to a child.
-Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child. - C.3.3.
-Emotional abuse: the persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
+Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness ina child. - C.3.3.
+Emotional abuse: the persistent emotional maltreatment of achild such as to cause severe and adverse effects on the child's emotional development.
 It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
-It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
+It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of whatthey say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on children.
-These may include interactions that are beyond a child's developmental capability as well as overprotection and limitation of exploration and learning, or preventing the child participating in normal social interaction.
+These may include interactions that are beyond achild's developmental capability as well as overprotection andlimitation of exploration and learning or preventing the child participating in normal social interaction.
 It may involve seeing or hearing the ill-treatment of another.
 It may involve serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
 Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.